 This includes payments to suppliers who haven’t provided their ABN unless you have deducted 47% PAYG withholding tax.

-The main exception is if you realise there is a mistake and voluntarily correct it.
+The main exception is if you realise there is a mistake and voluntarily correct it before the ATO notices.

-For example, if you make payments to a contractor, but then later realise they should be paid as an employee and no PAYG is withheld.
+For example, if you make payments to a contractor, but then later realise they should be paid as an employee – and therefore PAYG should have been withheld.

-In these circumstances, a deduction may still be available if you voluntarily correct the problem.
-But penalties may still apply for the failure to withhold the correct amount of tax.
+In these circumstances, a deduction could still be available if you voluntarily correct the problem.
+But penalties may still apply for the failure to withhold the correct amount of tax in the first place.